Spaces Related to Virtual Artin Groups: Preliminaries

 The objects $\Gamma, \A[\Gamma], \W[\Gamma]$, and $\mathrm{M}[\Gamma]$ are said to be \textit{of spherical type} when $\W[\Gamma]$ is a finite group.
 Observe that for $\W[\Gamma]$ to be finite, we necessarily have that $\Gamma$ is a finite graph.
-When $\Gamma$ is a connected graph, we say that the Coxeter system is \textit{irreducible}.
-The irreducible Coxeter groups of spherical type have been completely classified by Coxeter (see, for example, \cite[Chapter 2]{Hump}).\\ \\
+When $\Gamma$ is a connected graph, we say that the Coxeter system (or the Coxeter group) is \textit{irreducible}.
+The irreducible Coxeter systems of spherical type have been completely classified by Coxeter (see, for example, \cite[Chapter 2]{Hump}).\\ \\